antho-data/fastapi_mlops/README.md

+#fastapi_mlops

-This is a repo for building out Github Actions and Tricks.
-I test multiple clouds and multiple versions of Python.
+**This is a repo for building out Github Actions and Tricks.
+With SSL**

-Demo Video of this repo
-To use my project you can do this
+To use my project in a new env you can do this:

 Create a virtualenv python3 -m venv ~/.fastapi

 Source it source ~/.fastapi/bin/activate

+Or with docker and SSL:

+docker-compose up